ishraq-dagamseh/Malaria_Detector/README.md

 # Results:

-Best results were accuracy 95%, with training in 30 epochs, the next image show how the model performance was during the training and testing stages. i think its a good trial but we can make more improvemeny.
+Best results were accuracy 95%, with training in 30 epochs, the next image show how the model performance was during the training and testing stages. i think its a good trial but we can make more improvements.

 ![image](https://github.com/user-attachments/assets/f77d9550-8f0b-400a-8364-32b7a6ea8413)